aptivada/laravel-scout-opensearch/README.md

 I recommend you to check out the documentation of [matchish/laravel-scout-elasticsearch](https://github.com/matchish/laravel-scout-elasticsearch) as it is a fully compartibile with clean documentation.

+## License
+Laravel Scout OpenSearch is an open-sourced software licensed under the [MIT license](LICENSE.md).

 ## Credits

 This package is a combination of [matchish/laravel-scout-elasticsearch](https://github.com/matchish/laravel-scout-elasticsearch)